Baltimore judge approves $190 million deal on secret gynecological photos

 A second hearing is scheduled for Oct.
 2 to address legal fees and expenses.
 Some patients objected the proposed payment to lawyers of 35 percent of the total settlement as too high.

-(Reporting by Ian Simpson in Washington; Editing by Scott Malone, Sandra Maler and Bill Trott)
+(Reporting by Ian Simpson in Washington; Editing by Scott Malone and Sandra Maler)